psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 ![](pg_364Lab5_tobler_2021_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

-10. **Step 10:**<br> On average, if an IRP really did cause the pattern in the matrix, how many white-white joins would you expect to see?
+10. **Step 10:**<br> On average, if an IRP really did cause the pattern for a 6x6 matrix, how many same-colorjoins would you expect to see?
 Why does the number change each time you run it?

 <br>

-11. **Step 11:**<br> Now, let's run the code many times (1001 times!), store the number of white-white joins each time and make a histogram of the output.
+11. **Step 11:**<br> Now, let's run the code many times (1001 times!), store the number of same color joins each time and make a histogram of the output.
 Copy/run the code below, I have turned the plotting off.
 It is running the command 1000 times, so it might take a minute.

 ```r